Vipin Kumar David

 Vipin Kumar David (born 20 April 1970) is an Indian politician and social worker from Uttar Pradesh.
 He is a member of the Bharatiya Janata Party serving as a member of the 18th Uttar Pradesh Assembly from Etah Assembly constituency.

 Early life and education

 David was born in Etah to a Lodhi Rajpoot family of Ganga Prasad.
 He married Premlata on 5 January 1995.
 He completed his Bachelor of Arts at a college affiliated with the Delhi University in 1991.

 Career

 David won from Etah Assembly constituency representing Bharatiya Janata Party in the 2022 Uttar Pradesh Legislative Assembly election.
-He polled 97,539 votes and defeated his nearest rival, Alok Shakya of the Samajwadi Party, by a margin of 4,767 votes.
+He polled 97,539 votes and defeated his nearest rival, jugendra singh yadav of the Samajwadi Party, by a margin of 4,767 votes.